+Summary

+Almost all companies responded not to configure T312 in the CHO event configuration.

 If your answer to Q3 is YES, such configuration should be allowed for both LTE and NR?

 Q4: Whether configuration of T312 in the CHO event configuration i.e. CHO-TriggerConfig-r16 is allowed for both LTE and NR?